MazzeiFacundo/MazzeiFacundo/README.md

 "Code to Learn, Learn to Code"

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: Javascript / ReactJs / NodeJs / Sequelize / SQL / CSS / HTML

 - 📫 How to reach me:  Contact me via LinkedIn or Gmail!